 Taylor does all sorts of randomness for me but mainly, we sit in my kitchen together and create wonderful content together that you guys get to see day in and day out.
 One thing that Taylor has begged me to make is her favorite meal she’s ever had from her favorite restaurant in NYC, Pio Pio.
 Pio Pio is a Peruvian style restaurant that specializes in rotiserrie chicken.
 She rants and raves about the green sauce any chance she can get.
 She might just move back to NYC and ditch me so that she can be closer to Pio Pio.
 I would be devastated.

-Anyway, I knew I had to make Taylors dreams come true and together, we reinvented Pio Pio’s chicken in my kitchen (to the best that we could) and made a Whole30/Paleo rendition of their famous “Green Sauce” (or Aji Verde).
+Anyway, I knew I had to make Taylors dreams come true and together, we reinvented Pio Pio’s Peruvian-Inspired Whole Roasted Chicken in my kitchen (to the best that we could) and made a Whole30/Paleo rendition of their famous “Green Sauce” (or Aji Verde).
 I did some serious research online and looked up all sorts of recipes so that we could make it happen at home and with our dietary restrictions in mind.

 Instead of making Rotisserie chicken at home, we opted to spatchcock and roast our chicken, then serve it with a lovely Mayo-based “green sauce”.
 Typically, “green sauce” has some cheese in it, and sometimes even sour cream according to other recipes online.
 But to keep it whole30 we stuck with just mayo, cilantro, jalapeno, lots of garlic, and then lime and vinegar to give it that nice tang that makes you never want to stop eating it.

 The sauce alone is all you need for a week of delicious meals.
-You ARE going to want leftovers to put on all the things and this recipe makes plenty for just that.
+You ARE going to want leftovers to put on all the things and this Peruvian-Inspired Whole Roasted Chicken recipe makes plenty for just that.
 It’s just incredible!
 The chicken also turned out so flavorful and so juicy.

 I recommend serving it with this simple side avocado salad (also inspired by Pio Pio) and even roasting up some my oven fries for the most epic weeknight meal that your whole family will just adore.

 Special thanks to Taylor for being a part of this journey with me!
-I hope we make and enjoy this Peruvian-Style Chicken and Green Sauce together for years to come! 🙂
+I hope we make and enjoy this Peruvian-Inspired Whole Roasted Chicken and Green Sauce together for years to come! 🙂

 - 1 whole chicken, about 3.5-4 pounds